-As of the Fall 2013 Term, all non-native English speaking undergraduate and graduate international applicants must demonstrate English language competency in one of the following 6 ways BEFORE they can enroll in a degree program at the University of New Haven:
+All non-native English speaking graduate international applicants must demonstrate English language competency in one of the following four ways BEFORE they can enroll in a degree program at the University of New Haven:

-Exception: For the following graduate-master's level-engineering degrees, the minimum TOEFL score will remain at 75 IBT and the minimum IELTS score will remain at 6.0.
-These programs will also accept a minimum Pearson Test of English (PTE) score of 50, the APP-EAP Certificate of Completion of Advanced Level 4, or the ELS-EAP Certificate of Completion of Level 112.
+Exception: For the following graduate master's level-engineering degrees, the minimum TOEFL score will remain at 75 IBT and the minimum IELTS score will remain at 6.0.
+These programs will also accept a minimum Pearson Test of English (PTE) score of 50, the AEPP-EAP Certificate of Completion of Advanced Level 4.

 The University of New Haven School Code for TOEFL is 3663.

-Please Note: the following graduate programs require higher English test scores and do not accept either the APP-EAP Certificate of Completion for Advanced Level 4 or ELS-EAP Certificate of Completion of Level 112:
+Please Note: the following graduate programs require higher English test scores and do not accept either the AEPP-EAP Certificate of Completion for Advanced Level 4:

 The University of New Haven does not issue conditional I-20s for students seeking F-1 visa status if they have only been granted "Conditional Admission".

-This means that if you have no TOEFL, IELTS or PTE test scores or if you have a low TOEFL score (below 80 IBT) or a low IELTS score (below 6.5) or a low PTE score (below 53), you can still apply to the undergraduate or graduate degree program of your choice at the University.
+This means that if you have no TOEFL, IELTS or PTE test scores or if you do not meet the minimum requirements for your desired program, you can still apply to the graduate degree program of interest.
 If the Admissions Committee determines that your application meets all the requirements for admission except for the English language requirement, you will be granted "Conditional Acceptance" also known as "Conditional Admission".

-Conditional Admission provides you with the assurance that once you meet the University's English language and financial requirements, you will receive a Univeristy of New Haven I-20 and you will be allowed to enroll and begin your academic classes at the University of New Haven.
-Conditionally accepted students may opt to apply for an English language training I-20 through the University of New Haven Academic Preparatory program (UNH-APP) or ELS New Haven, which will allow them to come to the U.S. to study English as a Second Language before starting their academic classes at the University of New Haven.
+Conditional Admission provides you with the assurance that once you meet the University's English language and financial requirements, you will receive a University of New Haven I-20 and you will be allowed to enroll and begin your academic classes at the University of New Haven.
+Conditionally accepted students may opt to apply for an English language training I-20 through the University of New Haven Academic English Preparatory Program (AEPP), which will allow them to come to the U.S. to study English as a Second Language before starting their academic classes at the University of New Haven.
 Please read below for more information.

-The University of New Haven Academic Preparatory Program is a comprehensive pre-academic English for academic purposes program.
-It addresses the needs of students who intend to pursue undergraduate or graduate degree studies at the University of New Haven upon completion of their Academic Preparatory Program.
-Designed to prepare students for optimal academic success, content is specifically tailored to a student's major, and support for adjusting to American culture is included as part of this program.
-Academic English training, IELTS and TOEFL test prep, and academic study skills are provided to students during each 4-month semester term.
+The University of New Haven Academic English Preparatory Program is a comprehensive pre-academic English for academic purposes program.
+It addresses the needs of students who intend to pursue graduate degree studies at the University of New Haven upon completion of their Academic English Preparatory Program.
+Designed to prepare students for optimal academic success, content is specifically tailored to a student's program, and support for adjusting to American culture is included as part of this program.
+Academic English Language Proficiency training in Listening, Reading, Speaking, Writing, as well as, other academic study skills are provided to students during each 4-month semester term.

-For more information on this program, please visit the Academic Preparatory Program website.
+For more information on this program, please visit the Academic English Preparatory Program website.